igoethal/eendraadschema/README.md

 Design and draw a one-wire diagram as enforced by the Belgian AREI legislation.
 Source code written in Typescript, transpiled to Javascript and run in a browser.

+=== Build / Compile ===

+Below description is valid for a linux terminal with bash- or sh-shell.
+With some extra tweaks, compilation on other systems should be possible as well.

+- Extract all files and directories in a dedicated folder.
+- Ensure you have a typescript compiler installed that can be called by the name "tsc"
+- Run the ./compile -script from the dedicated folder.
+- Open index.html with a modern browser

 === General Public License ===

 Copyright (C) 2019-2025  Ivan Goethals GPLv3